Environmental

 Control pollution and reduce soil erosion.

-A well maintained lawn and landscape can enhance the "curb appeal" adding as much as 15 percent to the value of a home.
+A well maintained lawn can enhance the "curb appeal" adding as much as 15 percent to the value of a home.

 Turfgrass traps and removes dust and dirt from the air.